sjiveson/nfs-server-alpine/README.md

 sudo ros service enable kernel-headers sudo ros service up kernel-headers
 ```
-RancherOS also uses overlayfs for Docker so please read the next section.
+RancherOS also used overlayfs for Docker so please read the next section.

 ### OverlayFS